-- .3 The functional testing of all control sequences - Verification of all schedules and reports .4 - .5 Seasonal commissioning - Coordinate the commissioning program with the commissioning agent.
-6.
+- .1 The verification of all sensors - .2 The operation of all devices - .3 The functional testing of all control sequences - .4 Verification of all schedules and reports - .5 Seasonal commissioning - 6.
+Coordinate the commissioning program with the commissioning agent.

-PART 5: SYSTEM OVERVIEW 5.01 COMPONENTS
+PART 5: SYSTEM OVERVIEW COMPONENTS

-- The Novar opus BAS shall be comprised of a minimum of the following components .1 to achieve a complete operative system: - The Novar opus Control Panel (XCM) to be located in LCBO's Service .1 Platform area, or as directed by LCBO coordinator. - I/O units as required to the XCM .2 - XCM-Liquid Crystal Display .3 - .4 Sensors/Control units as required to interact with complete HVAC system. - .5 All other arrangements to be made through LCBO and controlled through the system's XCM and a dedicated Ethernet Port located in the electrical room.
+- .1 The Novar opus BAS shall be comprised of a minimum of the following components to achieve a complete operative system: - .1 The Novar opus Control Panel (XCM) to be located in LCBO's Service Platform area, or as directed by LCBO coordinator. - .2 I/O units as required to the XCM - .3 XCM-Liquid Crystal Display - .4 Sensors/Control units as required to interact with complete HVAC system. - .5 All other arrangements to be made through LCBO and controlled through the system's XCM and a dedicated Ethernet Port located in the electrical room.